CounterpartyXCP/Documentation/Developers/protocol_specification.md

 A **send** message sends a quantity of any Counterparty asset from the source address to the destination address.
-If the sender does not hold a sufficient quantity of that asset at the time that the send message is parsed (in the sequence of transactions), then the send is filled as much as it can be.
+If the sender does not hold a sufficient quantity of that asset at the time that the send message is parsed (in the sequence of transactions), then the send is considered an oversend.

+Oversends are handled as follows:

+1) Oversends using the legacy send transaction type are valid and filled as much as they can be
+2) Oversends using the new default enhanced send transaction type after block 489956 are invalid and none of the asset is set

 counterparty-lib supports sending bitcoins, for which no data output is used.